 Most flowchart software uses subscription-based pricing, which can range from $5 to $10 per user per month or more for large teams.
-Others offer a one-time purchase price that can range from $139 to $530.
+Others offer a one-time purchase price that can range from about $139 to $530.
 A few also offer a free version with limited features.

 Providers who offer tiered plans usually include more integration, import and export, and collaboration features in their higher plans.

 When Is Flowchart Software Worth Purchasing?

 Most individuals who want to create a simple diagram for their personal use or to share with a small team will find that a free flowchart software will do the trick.
 There are some instances, however, when a paid program is necessary.

 In the world of IT, software and product development, or engineering, workflows can be more complex.
 This is where a user can benefit from a selection of templates and industry-standard shapes and connectors to create meaningful diagrams.